GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/README.md

 This folder contains the necessary files to deploy Standard and Autopilot GKE Clusters inside your experimentation landing-zone.

-Scripts are being used to build Config Controller Clusters since deploying [Config Controller Instances](https://cloud.google.com/config-connector/docs/reference/resource-docs/configcontroller/configcontrollerinstance) using existing Clusters is still in in alpha and may change without notice.
-This does not apply to GKE Clusters.

 ### GKE Autopilot Cluster

 You can deploy a GKE Autopilot Cluster using the instructions and krm resource manifest located inside the [gke-autopilot](gke-autopilot/) folder.